 Yes, believe it or not, but back as a child of the 1960s to the 1970s, we were spanked when we misbehaved!
 It was bad enough (in my parents’ minds) for me just to have the nerve to grow my hair long!

 But as a child and as a teenager I just loved the music of the era.
 Canned Heat, Jimi Hendrix, Janis Joplin, and so many other bands were among my favorites.
 I also loved my Puerto Rican salsa music of the 1970s, and I attended countless music events and festivals of different kinds.

 Will Woodstock return?

 Of course, no one and nothing can recreate THE original Woodstock music festival.
-The artists are long gone, except for a few still living, the young hippies are now grandparents, and the hippie-era music genre is no longer what the youth of today listen to.
+A few of the artists are still living, the young hippies are now grandparents or great-grandparents, and the hippie-era music genre is no longer what the youth of today listen to.

 The only way we can re-live Woodstock in its original superbness is from the comfort of our own home, watching the original visual and sound recordings, in places such as YouTube.